Webhooks

 Subscribe to interesting events

-You may want to be notified every time something interesting happens in your account.
+You may want to be notified every time something interesting happens in your workspace.
 That’s what webhooks are for.

 Configure a webhook endpoint